 2012 - Trustpower starts to offer Ultra Fast Broadband (UFB) over New Zealand’s rapidly expanding fibre network.
 The first UFB customer is connected midyear.

 2013 - Trustpower purchases Energy Direct NZ, which provides gas and electricity services to customers in the Manawatu and Taranaki regions and throughout New Zealand.

 Trustpower rebrands subsidiary Kinect to Trustpower Phone & Internet.

 Trustpower launches the new brand and starts offering customers reticulated (piped) and bottled gas.

-- Phone and Internet: We provide 43,000 telecommunications services to over 27,000 customers.
-This includes phone and internet services to over 500 customers on Ultra Fast Broadband (UFB), with internet speeds from 30 megabits to 100 megabits per second.
+- Phone and Internet: We have over 75,000 telecommunications customer connections.
+This includes phone and internet services to over 25,000 customers on Ultra Fast Broadband (UFB).
 We are one of New Zealand’s largest providers of UFB over fibre.

 - Irrigation: Our partnerships with Barrhill Chertsey Irrigation and Central Plains Water, will supply up to 50 million cubic metres of water with the potential to irrigate 40,000 hectares.